Restaurant menu dayparts: what is it & why should you have one? How to create a daypart?

 With digital signage solutions like Pickcel, restaurants can create schedules for their ad campaigns and digital menus on the screen, allowing automatic content rotation.

-Here are three benefits of dayparting menus:
+Here are the three benefits:

 1. Optimizes resource utilization